MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/apt-common-issues-in-ubuntu.md

 ### Cause 3: An Azure firewall or virtual appliance is between your virtual network and the internet

- An Azure firewall or virtual appliance might exist that acts as a protective barrier between your Azure virtual network and the internet.
-This barrier enforces security policies and provides features to control and monitor traffic effectively, by sending all traffic to the firewall.
-In this case, the firewall is blocking the communication to Ubuntu repositories.
+An Azure firewall or virtual appliance might be acting as a protective barrier between your Azure virtual network and the internet.
+This barrier enforces security policies and provides features to control and monitor traffic effectively by sending all traffic to the firewall.
+In this case, the firewall is blocking communication to Ubuntu repositories.

 #### Solution 3: Make sure that the Ubuntu address is allowed

-Make sure that `azure.archive.ubuntu.com` and any other repository URLs are fully accessible by taking the following actions:
+Make sure that `azure.archive.ubuntu.com` and any other repository URLs are fully accessible.
+To do this, take the following actions:

 1. Verify that the destination URLs are allowed in firewall policies.

-1. Verify that IP addresses are allowed if Secure Sockets Layer (SSL) inspection is active.
+1. If Secure Sockets Layer (SSL) inspection is active, verify that IP addresses are allowed.

 1. If a network security group (NSG) is used, make sure that Ubuntu IP addresses and ports 80 and 443 are added to the allow list of the outbound rule of the network interface NSG or subnet NSG.
 These exceptions should take priority over the `Block_Internet_Access_outbound` rule.
-In addition, see [Check security rules applied to a virtual machine traffic](/azure/network-watcher/diagnose-network-security-rules#check-security-rules-applied-to-a-virtual-machine-traffic).
+Additionally, see [Check security rules applied to a virtual machine traffic](/azure/network-watcher/diagnose-network-security-rules#check-security-rules-applied-to-a-virtual-machine-traffic).

 ### Cause 4: VM is connected to a private subnet